 This is a multi-centre study; Royal Children’s Hospital (currently recruiting children and adults), The Children’s Hospital at Westmead (forthcoming) and Royal Prince Alfred Hospital (forthcoming).

 The principal investigator for this project is Prof Yves d’Udekem.

 Rubato Clinical Trial - Recruitment completed and ceased July 2020

 ClinicalTrials.gov Identifier: NCT03153137

-Through the Australian and New Zealand Fontan Registry, we are running a randomized controlled trial which is sponsored by Actelion (a Janssen Pharmaceutical Company of Johnson & Johnson).
+Through the Australian and New Zealand Fontan Registry, we are running a randomised controlled trial which is sponsored by Actelion (a Janssen Pharmaceutical Company of Johnson & Johnson).